 Grants & Applications

-Annually the Catholic Foundation offers a competitive granting process that makes awards from our field of interest granting funds.
+Annually, the Catholic Foundation offers a competitive granting process that makes awards from our field of interest granting funds.
 Anyone can support these funds to benefit their communities today and for future generations.
+As a community foundation, we strive to make the granting process as open and clear as possible and empowering local parishes, schools, and ministries making the most impact in our neighborhoods.

-The Catholic Foundation grants in three major focus areas in Michigan.
-All grant seekers should review the program areas and priorities outlined below and consider how your project or program aligns with the foundation’s grant making goals.
+The Catholic Foundation grants in three major focus areas.
+All grant seekers should review the program areas and priorities outlined below and consider how your project or program aligns with the foundation’s grant-making goals.
+For more specific details, you may also review our granting guidelines.

 Empowering Social Outreach

-Our Gospel call is to respond to vital social services needs such as food, shelter, medicine for the sick, hope for those in despair and vulnerable within our community.
-Examples include but not limited to:
+Our Gospel call is to respond to vital social service needs such as food, shelter, medicine for the sick, and hope for those in despair within our community.
+Examples include but are not limited to:

 Building Vibrant Parish Life

 Our parish is where we encounter Christ – in the sacraments, as well as in the people of our faith community.
 It’s where we worship, learn, and serve.
-It’s our home and it is our privilege to create a strong parish environment.
-Examples include but not limited to:
+It’s our home, and it is our privilege to create a strong parish environment.
+Examples include but are not limited to:

 Fostering Catholic Education and Formation